 As you know, work is shared in the community in big feasts or when external officials come to visit.
 How work is shared depends on the event and the village headman.
 This division of labor has worked well for many years.
 Renewable energy systems need regular checkup and maintenance to work properly for a longer time.
 In the case of single home renewable energy systems - someone in the home may get sick or busy or even forget to carry out maintenance.
-But at the community level - if people are well trained then several people can take turns to look after the system.
+But with community level - if people are well trained then several people can take turns to look after the system.
 If one person is busy or sick - another person can check the system and carry out maintenance.
 This means that there will be more reliable power supply and less breakdowns.
-Also, the system components will last longer because the components are well taken cared by everyone in the community.
+Also, the system components will last for longer because they are well cared for.

-FIGURE 48: With more people involved maintenance is easier
+FIGURE 47: With more people involved maintenance is easier